List of Singaporean patriotic songs

 This article contains a list of Singaporean patriotic songs.

-A patriotic song is one which inspires feelings of pride in one's country.
-The list has both traditional folk songs that have special meaning to Singaporeans, as well as modern songs composed specifically for national celebrations, particularly the National Day Parade held on 9 August each year, Singapore's National Day.
+A patriotic song is one which inspires feelings of pride in one's country, which in this context is Singapore.
+The list has both traditional folk songs that have special meaning to Singaporeans, as well as modern songs composed specifically for national celebrations, particularly the National Day Parade held on 9 August each year since 1965 on Singapore's National Day.